-Winter is a harsh season for wild animals throughout the province and we can unknowingly add to their troubles.
-Recreational activities can disturb wildlife, forcing animals to search out new places to eat and rest at a critical time when they are already under stress.
+Winter is already a harsh season for wild animals, and we can unknowingly add to their troubles.
+Activities like snowmobiling, heliskiing, or even just skiing and snowboarding can disturb wildlife, forcing animals to search out new places to eat and rest at a critical time when they are already under stress.

 Before you head out to enjoy the crisp air and breathtaking views, take a moment to discover some ways you can minimize disturbance to wildlife.
 The provincial government makes the following recommendations:

-- Where possible, remain on established trails or in areas of high visibility where no wildlife is present.
+- Stay on established trails or in areas of high visibility where no wildlife is present.

 - Obey all signs and area closures.